History of plug-in hybrids: 1899–1999

 Inspired by his work as an EV1 propulsion system engineer, Jeff Ronning began developing concepts for plug-in hybrids in the mid-1990s at then Delco Remy, Division of GM.
 EV1 prototypes were sometimes attached with "range-extender" trailers, developed by Alan Cocconi of AC Propulsion.
 These trailers were simply rolling gen sets that could supply power for long trips.
 It was only natural to conceive of an EV1 with a small turbo-alternator on board (1995 internal publication).
 External publications (SAE 971629 and 1999-01-2946) followed expounding the merits of using electrical energy for most local travel and proving it with the data from the US DOT.
 "Unlimited EV" and "Battery Dominant Hybrid" as well as "Energy Hybrid" were the given names for the architecture because the term "plug-in" hybrid coined by Dr. Andy Frank was considered at odds with Toyota's position that Prius did not need to be "plugged in" and their opinion that plugging was inconvenient.
 In 1997 (ten years before Volt) an internal project at the new spin-off, Delphi Corporation, began to convert an EV1 to a PHEV.
 However, the project was canceled by the corporate directors of technology.

 In 1994, the Esoro H301 two-door, four passenger plug-in hybrid sedan was built in Switzerland by the vehicle prototyping company Esoro AG.
 Four such prototypes are still on the road.
 The lightweight (710 kg/1565 lb) vehicle featured a 360 cc engine in parallel with a 34 kW air-cooled AC induction motor.
-The 9 kWh nickel-cadmium battery could be recharged in four hours from a 220v electrical wall outlet, or from 30% to 80% state of charge in about two hours at a steady speed of 120 km/h.
+The 9 kWh nickel-cadmium battery could be recharged in four hours from a 220 V electrical wall outlet, or from 30% to 80% state of charge in about two hours at a steady speed of 120 km/h.

 In 1998, Audi premiered a second iteration of the Duo plug-in hybrid, based on the Audi A4, at the Frankfurt Motor Show.
 The 1998 Audi Duo featured a parallel configuration similar to its predecessor.
 At the time, hybrid propulsion was considered as a promising solution to Europe's inner city emissions problems.
 Audi AG leased ten Duo PHEVs to Solarmobilverein Erlangen in the city of Erlangen, Bavaria as part of ELCIDIS (Electric Vehicle City Distribution), an advanced mobility project funded by the European Commission.
 Solar recharging stations were envisioned, but were not built.
 The fleet trial ended in August 2001.

 About sixty 1998–1999 Audi Duo PHEVs were built.
 However, few customers were prepared to pay twice the price as the base model A4 equipped with an identical diesel engine, and series production was stopped.